The copper price rallied sharply toward the end of 2016, and the red metal’s prospects continue to look positive in 2017.

 In late 2016, Rio’s chief executive for copper and diamonds told Reuters that the company is “cautiously optimistic” about the current copper market, but holds a stronger outlook for the metal in the mid to long term.

 Like many companies on this list, Anglo American put out less copper in 2015 than it did in 2014 — 472,000 tonnes compared with the previous year’s 504,000 tonnes.

 In the third quarter of 2016, the company’s copper production decreased by 19 percent from the year-ago period to reach 146,600 tonnes.
 The company expected lower grades at the Los Bronces mine, and also expected production at Los Bronces and the El Soldado mine to be impacted by strikes.

 Chilean copper mining company Antofagasta produced 400,000 tonnes of copper in 2015, a decrease from 2014′s total of 455,000 tonnes.
 In the first half of 2016, the company produced 323,300 tonnes of copper, 6.6 percent higher than in the same period last year.
 The company expects group copper production for 2016 to be at the lower end of the 710,000- to 740,000-tonne range.

 10. First Quantum Minerals (TSX:FM)

-This article was originally posted on August 22, 2016.
+This is an updated version of an article originally posted on Copper Investing News on August 22, 2016.